 - 1. Name of the employee being trained. - 2.
 Date of training. - 8.
 Training Details. - 4.
 Signature of the trainer and employee to ensure that the training has been carried out documented and understood. - St. Anne's School shall provide the following training: - 1.
-Induction training of all new employees. - 2 As appropriate, training in first aid, fire safety and manual handling. - 3 Any other training as recognised e.g. MAPA (Management of Actual or Potential Aggression) and Person Moving and Handling.
+Induction training of all new employees. - 2 As appropriate, training in first aid, fire safety and manual handling. - 3 Any other training as recognised e.g. PCM (Professional Crisis Management) and Person Moving and Handling.